markrhacker/EveIntro/EveIntro.md

 Will Bring the Andy card to the top level.

-Search is fuzzy which means it more like google, it will past capital letter, spaces, underscore etc.
+Search is fuzzy which means it more like google, it will look past capital letter, spaces, underscore etc.

-therefore, try ``EMS`` and ``ems``.
+Therefore, try ``EMS`` and ``ems``.
 This is nice because it makes Eve human and accessbale due to a little imprecresion.

 Deep seach which results in tables, try ``project start``.
 Project is a card collection, and start is properties - the search make the connection for you.